m-arezoumandan/Pandemic-Insights/README.md

 ## Usage
 ### Prerequisites
-Make sure you installed Python 3.8 and all the libraries used in this project
+Make sure you installed Python 3.8 and all the libraries used in this project.
 ### Run
 Simply run
 ```